videos & more from alice stuart’s visit to the berkeley folk music festival project & digitizing folk music history class, 25 may 2012.

-We are delighted to have Alice Stuart visiting The Digital Berkeley Folk Music Festival Project @ Northwestern University.
+Alice Stuart visited the Digital Berkeley Folk Music Festival Project in May of 2012.
 Alice will be visiting with my seminar students in Digitizing Folk Music History, spending some time in the actual physical archive, recording an oral history interview, and performing both at Northwestern and around the Chicago area.

 Alice is a renowned folk, rock, and blues guitarist.
 As legendary blues musician Taj Mahal said of her, “Alice cut the road that Bonnie (Raitt) walked.”